Will Martial Arts Help My Child Stop Worrying?

 Is martial arts good for kids with anxiety?

 Martial arts can help one be less anxious by using a regular deep breathing practice and incorporating elements of meditation into classes.
-By being present to the current moment instead of focusing on the future or the past, we are naturally less anxious.
+By learning the importance of focus instead of the impossible task of focusing on the future or the past, we are naturally less anxious.

 It’s easy to identify childhood with being always cheerful and stress-free.